cscarvalho/RepData_PeerAssessment1/PA1_template.md

 file="activity.csv"
 activity=read.csv(file)
 ```
-## What is mean total number of steps taken per day?
+## What is the mean total number of steps taken per day?
 [For this part of the assignment, you can ignore the missing values in the dataset.]

 1. Make a histogram of the total number of steps taken each day